NoroffFEU/jsfw-2025-v1-carina-s-js-frameworks-ca/README.md

 ## Deployment

-This site is deployed using Netlify, link coming soon.
+This site is deployed using Netlify: https://js-fw-ca.netlify.app/

 ## Contact